vdasu/lane-detection/README.md

 # lane-detection
-Simple implementation of lane detection
+Simple implementation of lane detection using ROS and OpenCV